Music Examined

 Leallen M Zimmerman

-Christian Living, General, Song History
+Music, Christian Living, Singing, Song History

 *The following article may not be suitable for everyone and is geared towards people that currently listen to secular or contemporary Christian music.
 The evil I encountered while writing this makes me shiver and it was tough to know where to draw the line on what to include and what to exclude.
 So use this article as a resource to take a look into the evils of secular music; then run the other way and please don’t ever listen to any again!